DigitalLivestock/inkframe/README.md

-# InkFrame: a Wireless Photo Frame enabled by a Pimoroni's Inky Impression and Raspberry Pi Zero 2W written in Python
+# InkFrame: a Wireless Photo Frame enabled by Pimoroni's Inky Impression and Raspberry Pi Zero 2W written in Python

 ## Introduction